Fauzan555/Facial_Recognition_supervise_learning/README.md

 Expand dataset size for improved generalization

-Deploy as a real time API
+Deploy as a real time API.

-# Repository Structure
-├── data/
-├── notebook.ipynb
-├── README.md
-└── requirements.txt